 - a.
+Basic sciences should be addressed during this period - b.
+It is useful to have an internal examination of the basic sciences at the end of the first year, which will decide appearance at the final examination. - c.
+Clinical Ophthalmology - d.
+Student shall be posted in basic departments (Anatomy, Pathology & - e.
+Microbiology) for 10 days each - 1.
+Clinical examination and diagnostics - a.
+The basics of history taking, order and correct methods of examination and recording have to be learnt during this time. - b.
+Clinical and surgical decision making is encouraged under supervision. - 2.
+Diagnosis - a.
+All procedures should as far as possible be done and the student should be fairly conversant with most of the techniques. - 3.
+Surgery - a.
 Extra ocular surgery including - i.
-Destructive procedures must have been done independently with or without Assistance
+Destructive procedures must have been done independently with or without Assistance - ii.

-- ii.
 Local Anesthesia (retro bulbar and peribulbar blocks) - iii.
 Subconjuctival injections - iv.
 Chalazion and pterygium surgery. - v.
 Lid and corneal foreign body removal, suture removal on the slit lamp etc. - vi.
 At the end of the first year, the student should have participated as assistant in most of the intra ocular procedures as an assistant. - vii.
 Cataract Surgery - a.
-Wet lab: Practice steps of cataract surgery on Kitaro set and on goats eyes. - b.
+Wet lab: Practise steps of cataract surgery on Kitaro set and on goats eyes. - b.
 Cataract Surgery should be approached in stages, emphasis to be given on microscopic surgery. - viii.
-Skills Lab: practicing procedure on mannequin - ix.
+Skills Lab: practicing procedure like Direct ophthalmoscopy, Indirect ophthalmoscopic examination simulation, cataract surgery and Pahacoemulsification simulation on mannequin - ix.
+Cadaver lab Dissection of Orbit and Eyeball - x.
 Suturing Technique.